-Of the six wells where the current (2010) TCE and DCE concentrations are larger than those in 1998, the largest increases occurred in the off-site containment well CW-1 (490 μ g/L, and 62 μ g/L, respectively), and on-site ULFZ well MW-19 (57 μ g/L and 10 μ g/L, respectively).
+Of the five wells where the current (2011) TCE concentrations were larger than those in 1998, the largest increase occurred in the off-site containment well CW-1 (610 μg/L); this well also had the largest increase in DCE concentration (56 μg/L).
+These increases in the TCE and DCE concentrations in well CW-1 are based on concentrations observed in this well in September 1998 (140 μg/L and 2.9 μg/L, respectively), prior to the start of its operation on December 31, 1998, and those observed in the water pumped from the well on November 1, 2011 (750 μ g/L and 59 μ g/L, respectively).
+The concentration of TCE and DCE in the water pumped from this well increased rapidly after the start of its operation, rising to 900 μg/L and 38 μg/L, respectively, by April 23, 1999 and to 1,200 μg/L and 73 μg/L, respectively, by September 10, 1999.
+In the next several years concentrations in the well, except for a few outliers, fluctuated in the 1,200 μg/L to 1,400 μg/L range for TCE and in the 60 μg/L to 80 μg/L range for DCE, but started declining in the mid-2000s (see Figure 6.8 for historic TCE concentrations in this well).
+During 2011, TCE concentrations in the well ranged from 460 μg/L to 750 μg/L and averaged about 620 μg/L; DCE concentrations ranged from 53 μg/L to 69 μg/L and averaged 61 μg/L. Thus, even though comparison of current concentrations to preoperational concentrations indicates an increase, as cited above, current concentration are considerably lower than those observed during its early years of operation.

-The concentration increases cited above for the off-site containment well CW-1 are based on the pre-operation concentrations of TCE and DCE in this well (140 μg/L and 2.9 μg/L, respectively).
-The concentration of TCE in the water pumped from this well increased rapidly after the start of its operation to levels in the 1,000-1,500 μg/L range, and remained at those levels for many years.
-Concentrations in this well started declining in 2005 [see Figure 6.8 (a)], but they are still higher than 500 μg/L; during 2010, TCE concentrations in the well ranged from 630 μg/L to 840 μg/L, and averaged about 700 μg/L. The persistence of high concentrations in the water pumped from the well, and the concentrations detected at well MW--60 indicate that areas of high concentration were present upgradient from both of these wells.
-Most of the water in these upgradient areas, however, has been already captured and pumped out by the off-site containment well (see Figure 5.29), and concentrations both in CW-1 and MW-60 are expected to continue to decline.
+The persistence of high concentrations in the off-site containment well CW-1, and in monitoring well MW--60 during the early years of the current remedial operations indicated that areas of high concentration existed upgradient from both of these wells.
+Most of the water in these upgradient areas, however, has been already captured and pumped out by the off-site containment well (see Figure 5.26), and concentrations both in MW-60 and CW-1 are declining (see Figures 5.17 and 6.8) and are expected to continue to decline.